Chatti: Location

-Roman sources identify the Chatti capital of Mattium as being beyond the Eder.
-Destroyed by Germanicus, its location is not known today, but generally is assumed to be in the wider neighbourhood of Fritzlar north of the river Eder.
+Roman sources identify the approximate position of the Chatti capital of Mattium by mentioning that it was necessarily to cross to the northern side of the Eder river to reach it.
+Destroyed by Germanicus, its location is not known today, but generally it is assumed to be in the wider neighbourhood of Fritzlar.

 History

 The first clearly recorded event involving the Chatti was the Sugambri attack upon the Chatti in 11 or 10 BC, during the time of Drusus the Elder.
 They were angry at the Chatti for not joining their anti-Roman alliance.
 The Chatti were at that time allied to Rome, and holding land near the Rhine which had been assigned to them by Rome.
 Both the Sugambri and the Chatti were therefore occupying lands which had once been Ubian, before the Ubii moved west of the Rhine, within the empire.
 After Drusus built a fort in their territory, the Chatti abandoned that region and joined the Sugambri.

 Drusus defeated the Chatti again in one or more campaigns in 10-9 BC.
 From the several sources which report the sequence of battles, it seems that he had first defeated the Usipetes, before overrunning the territory of the Tencteri and Chatti, who were apparently allies, and already neighbours.
 In 9 BC, in this same campaign Drusus also defeated the Marcomanni, and an alliance of the Sugambri, Cherusci and Suevi.
 These victories led to the disappearance of the Marcomanni, Sugambri, and Suebi from the region of the Chatti, while the Tencteri, Usipetes and Cherusci remained, though now pacified, and under Roman hegemony.

-Velleius Paterculus mentioned the Chatti in 6 AD, involving a planned invasion of the Marcomanni and other Suebi who had settled deep within the Hercynian forest in what is now the Czech Republic: “Sentius Saturninus received the order to march with his legions through the area of the Chatti to Boiohaemum, which is the name of the area occupied by Maroboduus, cutting a passage through the Hercynian forest which bounded the region."
-The attack never happened, but the record gives an indication of where the Chatti lived, as this Roman campaign was probably intended to depart from Roman Mainz and travel via their base in via Marktbreit.
+Velleius Paterculus mentioned the Chatti in 6 AD, involving a planned invasion of the Marcomanni and other Suebi who had settled deep within the Hercynian forest in what is now the Czech Republic: "Sentius Saturninus received the order to march with his legions through the area of the Chatti to Boiohaemum, which is the name of the area occupied by Maroboduus, cutting a passage through the Hercynian forest which bounded the region."
+The attack never happened, but the record gives an indication of how far south the Chatti lived, as this Roman campaign was probably intended to depart from Roman Mainz and travel via their base in Marktbreit.

 In 9 AD the Chatti are believed to have joined the Cherusci rebellion against Rome, which began when Arminius annihilated the forces of Varus in the Battle of the Teutoburg Forest.
 There is no record connecting to the battle itself, but the Chatti involved in the subsequent battles against Germanicus and others, and 40 years later they were still holding slaves captured at the battle: